The Irish Castle Saved by Rock ‘n' Roll

 A ticket for the show cost only 8 punts (the Irish pound, its currency prior to 2002) and the crowd of 30,000 descended because, as Henry presciently foretold, they needed the release.
 The fears of destruction were never realized: The worst that happened was someone threw a bottle on stage while U2 was performing.

 Slane is about a 45-minute drive from Dublin, cradled in the green northeast of Ireland.
-On its 364 non-concert days, it’s a sleepy town of 1,369.
+On its 364 non-concert days, it’s a sleepy village of 1,369.
 Before 1981, if you’d asked someone how to get there they’d probably have had no idea what you were talking about.

 But they would definitely have been familiar with its lush Boyne Valley surroundings, a historic region with artifacts predating both the pyramids and Stonehenge.
 Here is the seat of Brú na Bóinne: one of the largest and most important prehistoric sites in Europe.
 It includes Newgrange, a rounded megalithic monument with a roof-box above the entrance that, on the winter solstice, aligns with the rising sun to dramatically illuminate the whole chamber (A lottery held at the end of September decides who can witness the event).